odriverobotics/ODrive/odrivetool.md

 Note that this command will connect to GitHub servers to retrieve the latest firmware.

+If you have a non-default configuration saved on the device, ODrive Tool will try to carry over the configuration across the firmware update.
+If any of the settings are removed or renamed, you will get warning messages.

 <details><summary markdown="span">How to flash a custom firmware</summary><div markdown="block">
 If you want to flash a specific firmware file instead of automatically downloading one, you can run `odrivetool dfu [path/to/firmware/file.hex]`.